hayorov/SafeScrub/README.md

 # Safe Scrub
+# Please see the [other repo](https://github.com/doitintl/SafeScrub) for the canonical version of this

 Safe Scrub helps you delete the unwanted resources in your Google Cloud Platform project, leaving it clean of confusing clutter and saving you money.